Do you need help writing an effective grant proposal? If so, then you are in luck.

 A secondary goal would be………………….. …………………….. (explain more below).

-The central idea of a cover letter template in grant writing is to keep it brief yet explain all the above pointers.
+The central idea of a cover letter template in grant writing is to keep it brief while explaining all the above points.
 No wonder a proposal grant could be tricky.

-One of the tips is to write it towards the end when you’ve written the entire grant application.
-It filters the headlines of the project by the time you complete it in your head; now, you are ready to write the cover letter in one continuous fashion.
+One tip is to write it toward the end, after you’ve written the entire grant application.
+It filters the project headlines by the time you complete them in your head; now you are ready to write the cover letter in one continuous draft.

 2. Executive Summary

 The next part of the grant proposal template is the executive summary.
 It is another vital element that shouldn’t be missed in grant writing.
-Most often, it is what the grant-officers read first, then decide whether to move forward with reading the rest of it or not.
+Most often, it is what the grant officers read first, then decide whether to continue reading the rest.

-The executive summary in grant writing is concise, and tells everything about your project idea – the problem you’re trying to solve and why, how this will affect stakeholders (including themselves), your plan for implementation, and a timeline to see measurable results.
+The executive summary in grant writing is concise and tells everything about your project idea: the problem you’re trying to solve and why, how this will affect stakeholders (including themselves), your implementation plan, and a timeline to achieve measurable results.

 Not only is the project summary brief like the cover letter, but it also has its own set of descriptive points in grant proposals.
 It should include: